-While RPA has not completed a closure plan for the Project, an allowance of \$18 million has been included in the PEA cash flow.
+While RPA has not completed a closure plan for the Project, an allowance of \$19 million was included in the July 15, 2012 PEA cash flow.
 This estimate is based on comparison to similar projects.

 21 CAPITAL AND OPERATING COSTS